 Centers of Excellence

 NPF’s Centers of Excellence exemplify our clinical think-tank: a group of the world’s leading Parkinson’s specialists focused on changing the course of Parkinson’s disease.
-Forty-one leading medical centers worldwide –
+Thirty-nine leading medical centers worldwide –

 - Deliver care to more than 50,000 Parkinson’s patients

 - Create a community of health care professionals dedicated to Parkinson’s care

 - Work to advance a comprehensive approach to care that addresses the whole person and full range of symptoms.